sirharis214/ec2-launch-templates/README.md

 # ec2-launch-templates
-Creating Linux and Windows based EC2 launch templates
+Creating Linux and Windows based EC2 launch templates.
+Now supporting Multi-Region templates.

+Most EC2 Launch Template configurations are optional.
+The module either defaults these configs to [null](https://developer.hashicorp.com/terraform/language/expressions/types#null) or sets the default values for them.

+There are also some configurations who's values are unique per region, such as AMI's.
+The module breaks out all region specific configurations into a variable `var.launch_template.regions`, see [this](#multi-region-launch-templates) section for reference.

 # Usage